Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Methods

 In our model, rather than being considered a matrix of values, the PDD will be considered a set of grouped atoms.
 A single group of atoms corresponds to the $k$-nearest neighbor distances in a given row within the PDD matrix.
 Each member of the set will carry the weight provided by the row in the PDD.
 Any set $A$ can trivially be turned into a weighted set by weighing each element by $\frac{1}{|A|}$.
 When the PDD is not collapsed, then there can be more than a single occurrence of any given element, making the uncollapsed PDD a multiset.
 Now, let $A$ be a multiset of the form $A = \{ a_{i}^{(j)} : i \in [1, \dots, n], j\in [1,\dots, n_i] \}$ where $n_i$ is the multiplicity of element $a_i$ and $a_{i}^{(j)}$ is the $j^{th}$ occurrence of element $a_i$.
 This multiset can be turned into a weighted set by assigning each element $a_i$ with the weight $\frac{n_i}{n}$.
 We can recover the influence of multiplicity by the use of weights in our model.

 When a periodic crystal has its unit cell modified, the proportion of each atom is expanded or reduced.
 The use of weights captures this behavior in the form of a concentration or frequency.
-In this way, we can describe a potentially arbitrarily large crystal structure in terms of a distribution consisting of the atoms within a crystal that exhibit a particular behavior.

 We use an attention mechanism to find the interactions between members of the set.
 The rows of the PDD contain the pairwise distance information, but they do not indicate which atoms these distances correspond to.
 Application of the attention mechanism can help the model learn these interactions.